 20 years of the Kāpiti Arts Trail

-We are excited to be celebrating 20 years of the Arts Trail with a wonderfully diverse range of artists, and a chance to get close to many of our working artists as they create their artwork.Find out more
+We celebrated 20 years of the Arts Trail last year, with a wonderfully diverse range of artists, and had the chance to get close to many of our working artists as they created their artwork.Find out more

 7. Luke Kelly Artist - Mixed-media artist creating wall-hung and freestanding sculptures and prints exploring themes across our common cultural history and future in New Zealand.